 IPL - Intense pulsed light is similar to laser but uses a number of different wavelengths of light.
 Again, this should only be done by an experienced professional

-Mid to deep chemical peels - These uses ingredients such as trichloroacetic acid and low percentages of the chemical phenol, as well as high levels of some of the ingredients used in the weaker in-clinic peels.
+Medium chemical peel to deep chemical peel - These uses ingredients such as trichloroacetic acid and low percentages of the chemical phenol, as well as high levels of some of the ingredients used in the weaker in-clinic peels.
 They should again only be used under the supervision of experienced professionals and care needs to be taken in darker skin types.

 Step 6: Fractional laser, skin resurfacing (advanced in clinic treatments) and off-label treatments

 More advanced lasers that create injuries (‘fractional laser’) on the skin in order to physically break apart pigment and create controlled immune destruction of pigmentation may be helpful in some cases of hyperpigmentation that has not responded to more simple treatments.

 It is essential that these treatments are carried out under the supervision of experienced laser practitioners and dermatologists as the risk of PIH is much higher.
 Deep peels such as phenol peels in lighter skin types may be a last resort option and should only be done by plastic surgeons and may require a general anesthetic.

 A number of ‘off-label’ treatments are currently being trialed for the treatment of the various types of hyperpigmentation.
 These treatments include oral and injectable tranexamic acid and IV injection of glutathione, as well as a number of other unusual and experimental treatments.